2014 World Series

 - Attendance: 40,535

 Fittingly, Game 7 was a tense affair after the back-and-forth shutouts in the previous two games, but the Giants came out on top to claim their third Championship in five years.
 While the starters were veterans Tim Hudson and Jeremy Guthrie, the game quickly became a battle of the bullpens, but with an unexpected star, Madison Bumgarner, who completed his absolutely dominant performance in the Series by pitching five shutout innings and adding a save to his two earlier wins as a starter and be voted the winner of the World Series Most Valuable Player Award.
-Expecting a tight game, Giants manager Bruce Bochy made on change to his line-up, having the better-fielding Juan Perez start in left field and bat 9th in place of Travis Ishikawa, in spite of the presence of a righthander on the mound.
+Expecting a tight game, Giants manager Bruce Bochy made one change to his line-up, having the better-fielding Juan Perez start in left field and bat 9th in place of Travis Ishikawa, in spite of the presence of a righthander on the mound.
 Interestingly, there was not a single substitution among the nine starters on both sides during the game, as both managers stepped back and let their best players try to decide the contest.
-In a symbolic move, the Royals called on bret Saberhagen, winner of Game 7 in 1985, to throw the ceremonial first pitch.
+In a symbolic move, the Royals called on Bret Saberhagen, winner of Game 7 in 1985, to throw the ceremonial first pitch.

 Neither starter was particularly sharp in what was the biggest assignment of their respective long careers.
 While there was only one baserunner in the 1st inning, both teams put up a pair of runs in the 2nd.
 For the Giants, 3B Pablo Sandoval started things off when he was hit by a pitch; RF Hunter Pence and 1B Brandon Belt followed with back-to-back singles, loading the bases with no one out.
 The Giants could not muster the back-breaking hit that would have broken the game open, however, but DH Michael Morse and SS Brandon Crawford both managed to lift a ball to the outfield, allowing a baserunner to score each time.
 That lead did not last however.
 In the bottom of the inning, DH Billy Butler led off with a single for the Royals, and LF Alex Gordon followed with a double to the right field corner, allowing the slow-footed Butler to run all the way home.
 C Salvador Perez was then hit by a pitch and fly balls by 3B Mike Moustakas and 2B Omar Infante allowed Gordon to advance one base each time, scoring the tying run.
 SS Alcides Escobar followed with a single and Bochy decided to use a quick hook.
 He had said before the game that everyone on his staff was available to pitch in tonight's game, and he brought in Jeremy Affeldt for one of the earliest appearances of his career.
 Affeldt got RF Nori Aoki to hit a ground ball to end the inning.
 He would later explain that he could barely see when he took the mound that evening, as medicine he was taking was causing double vision and other bizarre effects that he described years later as "looking through a glass of water".
 He obviously did not tell his manager.
 When told about it after the game, Bochy simply said: "You couldn't see?
 Maybe you should pitch all the time when you're blind; you threw more strikes than you usually do."

 Guthrie retired the Giants in order in the top of the 3rd, then one of the turning points of the game occurred in the bottom of that inning.
 CF Lorenzo Cain led off with a single and 1B Eric Hosmer hit a grounder to second on which Joe Panik made a diving stop and thew to SS Crawford, forcing out Cain.
 The original call was that Hosmer had beaten Crawford's relay to first base, but Bochy challenged the call and a video review overturned it, ending the budding rally.
 The Giants then immediately scored what would prove to be the deciding run.
 Sandoval once again was the instigator, this time leading off the 4th with an infield single off Guthrie.
 Pence followed with another single and Sandoval took third base when Belt flied out to left for the first out.
 It was now Ned Yost's turn to make an early call to the bullpen, and in came Kelvin Herrera.
 However, Morse greeted him with a single to right, putting the Giants ahead, 3-2.
 It was still early, but that would turn out to be the last run of the game.
 Herrera struck out Crawford and got Perez to ground out to end the inning, keeping the game close.